SUNW4VE/ChromaFire/README.md

 Usage:
 ------------------------------------------------------------------
-- Download and unzip the latest version.
+- Download and unzip the latest release.
 - When detection is active, ChromaFire repeatedly scans the center of your screen.
 It sends a click whenever that pixel is a close enough shade of red.
 The threshold and tolerance of this shade, as